-If a potential candidate does not submit all necessary forms and an adequate number of nomination signatures by 5:00 pm on January 3, 2017, his or her name will not be placed on the ballot.
+If a potential candidate does not submit all necessary forms and an adequate number of nomination signatures by 5:00 pm on January 2, 2019, their name will not be placed on the ballot.

 Notification of Non-Candidacy

 The notification of non-candidacy form is to notify the City Clerk’s Office and the electorate of an incumbent officeholder’s intent to not seek re-election to the same office.
-Incumbent office holders who do not intend to seek re-election to the same office should file the notification of non-candidacy no later than 5:00 pm on December 23, 2016.
+Incumbent office holders who do not intend to seek re-election to the same office should file the notification of non-candidacy no later than 5:00 pm on December 21, 2018.
 If an incumbent not seeking re-election files the notification timely, the nomination paper deadline is unchanged.
-If the incumbent has a change of mind after filing the notification of non-candidacy, he or she can run for re-election by filing the appropriate ballot access papers by January 3, 2017.
+If the incumbent has a change of mind after filing the notification of non-candidacy, they can run for re-election by filing the appropriate ballot access papers by January 2, 2019.

 To seek office as a write-in candidate:

 - Download your campaign registration statement from the Wisconsin Elections Commission website at any time.

 - File your campaign registration statement with the City Clerk’s Office as soon as you decide to become a write-in candidate.
 Write-in votes are counted at the Spring Primary for candidates who file a campaign registration statement by noon on Friday, February 15.
 Write-in votes are counted at the Spring Election for candidates who file a campaign registration statement by noon on Friday, March 29.

 - Educate supporters to write your name on the write-in portion of the ballot, under the proper position.

 210 Martin Luther King Jr Blvd, Room 103